brycie-boy/quartz/content/Confirmation bias.md

-## Confirmation bias  #⏳
+## Confirmation bias #🧠

-Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's [subjective bias](Subjective%20bias.md)es.
-It is do to the fact that [our brains unconsciously focus on only a select few of the sensory signals it receives that it considers important](Our%20brains%20unconsciously%20focus%20on%20only%20a%20select%20few%20of%20the%20sensory%20signals%20it%20receives%20that%20it%20considers%20important.md).
+Confirmation bias is the tendency of the [idolator](Idolatry.md) to search for, interpret, favor, and recall information in a way that confirms or supports their prior views.
+It is the Prover proving what the Thinker thinks ([What the Thinker thinks, the Prover proves](What%20the%20Thinker%20thinks,%20the%20Prover%20proves.md)).
 People display this bias when they select information that supports their views, ignoring contrary information, or when they interpret ambiguous evidence as supporting their existing attitudes.

 ---